Dasher2238/THSGT/README.md

-# setup
+# Learning how to code
-my personal sublime text setup
+Doing some simple exercises in order to improve my knowledge